3awny/interactive-viz-ahmedawny/README.md

 3. **Access the app (locally)**

-    If step 2 above is completed you can view the app here:
+    If step 2 above is completed you can view the app here
     - **Locally**: Open your web browser and go to [http://127.0.0.1:8050](http://127.0.0.1:8050/).